syncfusion-content/uwp-docs/uwp/Map/Map-Selection.md

 ---
 layout: post
 title: Map Selection in UWP Map control | Syncfusion
-description: Learn here all about Map Selection support in Syncfusion UWP Map (SfMaps) control and more.
+description: Learn how to enable and customize single and multiple shape selection in the Syncfusion UWP Map control using SfMaps selection properties.
-platform: UWP
+platform: uwp
 control: SfMaps
 documentation: ug
 ---